-Your brand’s voice and online engagement are a vital part of your restaurant or bar branding.
+Your brand’s voice and online engagement are a vital part of your restaurant or bar’s branding.
 However, when we talk to our current and future customers, the most commonly heard struggles are either not knowing how to handle social media and online presence or not having enough time to run it properly.

 It goes without saying, but in today’s heavily digital world, your online presence has a huge impact on how your customers perceive and remember your brand.
-Any restaurant that wants to stay on their customers’ minds and also attract new customers needs to be present online.
+Any restaurant that wants to stay on top of their customers’ minds and also attract new customers needs to be present online.
 Besides building a better relationship with existing customers, the internet will also help you reach new markets and attract more traffic to your door, which ultimately leads to increased sales.

 Your online presence is an extension of your business, so you really want to make sure to brand it properly.
 The right online presence does not happen overnight though.
 To help you get started, we have compiled an entire blog post to cover this topic.
 So without further ado, let’s dive in!